From Tricks to Transformation: The 3 Stages of AI Adoption for MSPs

 This phase answers two critical questions:

 Most AI vendors make you wait months before seeing any return.
-That's a mistake.
-Your team needs to see benefits from day one to maintain enthusiasm through the full 90-day transformation.
+ServiceAI is different.
+Your team gets value from day one while the system analyzes your operations.

 Here's what this looks like in practice: Tech opens a ticket about a password reset.
-ServiceAI analyzes the ticket and suggests a response based on your historical data and documentation.
-Tech reviews the suggestion, maybe edits it to add client-specific context, and sends it.
+Orion analyzes the ticket and suggests a response based on your historical data and documentation.
+Tech reviews the suggestion, edits it to add client-specific context, and sends it.
 Total time: 30 seconds instead of 5 minutes.

 Your techs aren't writing responses from scratch anymore.
 They're editors, not authors.
 Faster responses.
 Higher consistency.
 Immediate improvement.

-Your techs continue using ServiceAI for response improvement.
+Your techs continue using Orion for response improvement.
 Target: 50% or more of tickets get AI assistance.
-You're building adoption while ServiceAI is learning from edits and refinements.
+You're building adoption while Orion learns from edits and refinements.

 Before moving to Phase 2, you must achieve: